carlospolop/CloudPEASS/README.md

                         Output JSON file path (e.g. /tmp/gcp_results.json)
   --threads THREADS     Number of threads to use --not-use-hacktricks-ai
-                        Don't use Hacktricks AI to analyze permissions --billing-project BILLING_PROJECT
+                        Don't use Hacktricks AI to suggest attack paths (permissions are categorized locally) --billing-project BILLING_PROJECT
                         Indicate the billing project to use to brute-force permissions --proxy PROXY         Indicate a proxy to use to connect to GCP for debugging (e.g. 127.0.0.1:8080)